anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Avg latency 70ms
   * Dedicated throughput of up to 2MB of data/s/shard/consumer

-Retention can be between 1-365 days.
-You can reprocess data.
 Once data is inserted into kinesis, can't be deleted (immutable).
 Data that shares the same partition goes to the same shard (ordered).

 Capacity mode: